-Welling was born in 1951 in Hartford, Connecticut.
-He received his B.F.A. and M.F.A. from the California Institute of the Arts in Valencia, California.
-Since 2005, his work has been represented by David Zwirner.
-In 2012, James Welling: Overflow marked his fifth solo show at the gallery in New York.
+James Welling was born in 1951 in Hartford, Connecticut.
+He studied at Carnegie Mellon University and the University of Pittsburgh before receiving his BFA and MFA from the California Institute of the Arts in Valencia.
+The artist has been represented by David Zwirner since 2005, and this is his ninth solo presentation with the gallery.

 James Welling lectures on “The Perception of Andrew Wyeth: Birds, Wind, Water” as part of Andrew Wyeth in Context: Contemporary Art and Scholarship at the National Gallery of Art, Washington, DC

 Metamorphosis — James Welling, Quentin Bajac, Robert Slifkin: An Art Book Series Event | May 23, 2017, at 6:30 PM at the New York Public Library.

 Seascape — David Zwirner Gallery, 519 West 19th Street, New York, July 10 – August 4, 2017

 Archaeology — Virtual viewing room at Regen Projects, Los Angeles, May 2020